Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control: Examples

-Next, we consider SGT with the \emph{Hamming} graph in the right panel of Figure~\ref{fig:ood-graph}.
-Here, the initial error budget is all allocated to the bottom-right node, and then it cascades outward.
-The weights are chosen to yield a balanced procedure, in the sense that the maximum possible error budget a node can be allocated (which happens if there are rejections at all ancestor nodes) is $\delta$ divided by the Hamming distance to the bottom right.
-See Appendix~\ref{app:hamming-sgt} for details.

-As a final attempt on the multiple testing design, we designed a cascaded 2D fixed-sequence test.
-First, a budget of $\delta/2$ gets allocated to picking $\lambda_1$ via fixed-sequence testing.
-After finding the smallest $\lhat_1$ that controls $R_1$, we do a second fixed-sequence test to find the smallest $\lambda_2$ such that the pair $(\lhat_1,\lambda_2)$ controls both risks.

-We evaluate these methods on the CIFAR-10 dataset~\cite{krizhevsky2009learning}, which has 10 classes: $\mathcal{Y} = \{1,2,\dots,10\}$.
+We evaluate these methods on the 10-class CIFAR-10 dataset~\citep{krizhevsky2009learning}.
 We take a DenseNet classifier $\hat{f}$ as our base model.
-As our OOD score, we use a method called ODIN~\cite{liang2017enhancing}; see Appendix~\ref{app:odin-rescaling} for details.
-As our classification score function $s(x,y)$, we use the conformal score from the Adaptive Prediction Sets procedure introduced in~\cite{izbicki2019flexible} and~\cite{romano2020classification}---see~\cite{angelopoulos2021gentle} for a description of the version we use here.
+As our OOD score, we use the ODIN method~\citep{liang2017enhancing}; see Appendix~\ref{app:odin-rescaling} for details.
+As our classification score function $s(x,y)$, we use the conformal score from the Adaptive Prediction Sets procedure~\citep{romano2020classification}.
 Formally, the score function is

 and $\pi$ is the permutation of $\{1,...,K\}$ that sorts $\hat{f}(X)$ from most to least likely.

 The numerical performance of our method is reported in Figure~\ref{fig:ood_bonferroni_rescaled}.
 Here, we used $\Lambda = \{0, \frac{1}{1000}, \frac{2}{1000},...,1\}^2$ with 8000 calibration points and 2000 validation points.
 As expected, we see that we control both risks at the desired level.
 To evaluate the power of the OOD detection substep, we also tested it on 10,000 downsampled images from Imagenet; it correctly identifies $>99\%$ of Imagenet images as OOD.
 Thus, our strategy leads to reasonable results which are not conservative in coverage or OOD Type-1 error and easily distinguish against Imagenet.
 Indeed, the SGT procedure violates the desired risks $10\%$ of the time when we set $\delta=10\%$; the procedure hits exactly the target level.